Tips & Advice Center

 What do I need to protect myself?

 You need a variety of products to protect yourself from harmful dust mites and allergens.
 First, you must cover your mattress.
-We offer 3 different types of encasements (for pillows, mattress encasements, and comforters) for you to choose from for your mattress.
+We offer 3 different types of encasements (for pillows, mattress encasements, and comforters) for you to choose from for your mattress:

 • Allersoft: Consists of a tightly woven poly-cotton blend which allows air but no allergens to pass through.
 It looks and feels like fine cotton sheets.
 These covers do not protect against bedbugs or moisture.